Foot Locker (FL)

 5. Sales Growth

-As you can see below, Foot Locker struggled to increase demand as its $7.99 billion of sales for the trailing 12 months was close to its revenue five years ago (we compare to 2019 to normalize for COVID-19 impacts).
+As you can see below, Foot Locker struggled to increase demand as its $7.90 billion of sales for the trailing 12 months was close to its revenue six years ago (we compare to 2019 to normalize for COVID-19 impacts).
 This was mainly because it closed stores and observed lower sales at existing, established locations.

-Looking ahead, sell-side analysts expect revenue to grow 3% over the next 12 months.
-While this projection implies its newer products will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and suggests its newer products will not catalyze better top-line performance yet.

 6. Store Performance